Caroline Berg Eriksen

 Caroline Berg Eriksen (born 28 January 1987) is a Norwegian blogger.

-Personal Life and Career
+Personal life and career

 Berg Eriksen started her career as a model and as a journalist at the website side2.no.
 She studied journalism at Norges Kreative Fagskole.

 In 2012, Eriksen published her first book, Fotballfrues Dagbok - Et år med Norges Største Blogger, about being a footballer's wife.

+In 2013, she had her first child, whose name is Nelia.

+In 2016 she had another child, who would go on to be named Naia.

 She is married to Lars Kristian Eriksen.